A good rooster is like gold – seriously.

 Because roosters don’t produce eggs, they don’t require a layer feed, which is formulated with a calcium boost for laying hens.

-Don’t just feed him corn and scratch however.
+Don’t just feed him corn and scratch, however.
 Neither is formulated to give him the amount of protein he needs to remain healthy.
 A grower ration will meet his nutritional needs.

-You can also feed your rooster an organic homemade feed along side your hens.
+You can also feed your rooster an organic homemade feed alongside your hens.

 Using these tips, you should be able to successfully integrate a rooster into your flock, and enjoy the benefits for years.
+It may take a little patience on your part, but it will be worth it to complete your backyard flock.